loganfin/robotics_lab7/notes.md

 # Lab 7

+Beaker: Robot A

+Bunsen: Robot B

+## Sequence of Events

 1. Robot A: picks up the die

 1. Robot A: drops the die at the first conveyor